montagejs/frb/README.md

 -   A "values" function call observes an incrementally updated array of the values that a given map contains.
 The values are maintained in insertion order.
--   An "items" function call observes an incrementally updated array of [key, value] pairs from a given mapping.
-The items are retained in insertion order.
+-   An "entries" function call observes an incrementally updated array of [key, value] pairs from a given mapping.
+The entries are retained in insertion order.

 Unary operators: